 Your favorite red or green taco sauce

-cilantro leaves, chopped (optional)
+Fresh cilantro leaves, chopped (optional)

 To prepare garnishes ahead of time, cover and refrigerate until ready to serve.